mothur/mothur.github.io/_wiki/silva_reference_files.md

 with 18S rRNA sequences as well as archaeal 16S rRNA sequences.
 In our published opinion, this is the best reference alignment out there - far superior to the greengenes or RDP alignments.
-It's unclear why this version of the release is smaller than previous releases.
-We have prepared a [README document](/blog/2020/SILVA-v138-reference-files) where you can read about the process that we used to generate these
+It's unclear why this version of the release is smaller than previous releases. **We have noticed some weird results using this version of the SEED alignment relative to previous versions of the alignment.
+This is most likely because it is smaller than previous versions.
+The Schloss group is sticking with the v132 version of the SEED database for alignments.** We have prepared a [README document](/blog/2020/SILVA-v138-reference-files) where you can read about the process that we used to generate these